shredthaGNAR/list-of-my-starred-repos/README.md

 * [xKrusty/FirefoxTheme](https://github.com/xKrusty/FirefoxTheme): None
 * [gomita/firegestures](https://github.com/gomita/firegestures): FireGestures, a Firefox extension.
 * [josepedromonteiro/fireze](https://github.com/josepedromonteiro/fireze): Custome safari theme for Firefox
+* [kosimst/Firicico](https://github.com/kosimst/Firicico): Combined programming mono font with italics and font ligatures made from Fira Code and Pacifico for Italics
 * [Mortennn/FiScript](https://github.com/Mortennn/FiScript): Execute custom scripts from the MacOS context menu (CTRL+click) in Finder.
 * [daniruiz/flat-remix-css](https://github.com/daniruiz/flat-remix-css): A lightweight CSS library that provides a set of predesigned elements useful for rapid web development.
 It follows a modern flat design using a colorful palette with some shadows, highlights, and gradients for some depth.
 * [d3ward/floatly](https://github.com/d3ward/floatly): An extension that adds a floating button for browser quick actions